Febatera7/iFoodConnection/README.md

 # iFoodConnection
 A college project.
-An app based in some iFood functionality.
+An app based in some iFood functionality(Only back-end).